 How the Table Shows CBM Assessment Scores

-For each student, you will see the student's grade and the student's latest score (if any) for each measure.
-For assessments recommended for the student's grade level and the current season (Fall, Winter, or Spring), the background color shows which benchmark category the score falls into.
+For each student, you will see the student's grade and the student's latest Correct Per Minute (CPM) score (if any) for each type of assessment.
+When benchmarks are available for a student's grade and the current season (Fall, Winter, or Spring), the background color shows which benchmark category the score falls into.
 Note: For Rapid Color Naming and Rapid Picture Naming assessments, there are just two benchmark categories: At/Above Benchmark (green) and At Risk (red).

 Green: At/Above Benchmark